codevise/pageflow/doc/understanding_plugins_and_features.md

     class MyPlugin < Pageflow::Plugin
       def configure(config)
-        # Anything that could go in the pageflow iniitializer
+        # Anything that could go in the pageflow initializer
       end
     end

-In the main application a plugin is used the following way:
+In the host application a plugin is used the following way:

     # config/initializer/pageflow.rb